dustinfast/PTC-Sim/README.md

 # loco_sim

 This application is based on my experience in Postive Train Control (PTC).
-It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS) using an Edge Message Protocol (EMP) messaging subsystem.
-It consists of a web interface for it's three top-level components:
+It demonstrates broker-assisted communication between simulated locomotives and a Back Office Server (BOS) using an Edge Message Protocol (EMP) compliant messaging subsystem.
+It consists of three top-level components:

+**Back Office Server and Web Interface**
+The BOS monitors each locomotive and displays status graphically via its web interface (including Google Earth mapping).
+Additionally, the BOS may send commands to the locomotive.

-**Locomotive Simulator (sim_loco.py)**
+**Locomotive Simulator**
 A simulated locomotive (loco) traveling on a track and connecting to track-section specific radio base stations for the purpose of communicating its status (location, speed, etc.) to the BOS at regular intervals.
 Additionally, locos fetch messages addressed to them in order to receive speed and direction of travel adjustments from the BOS.

 Note: Multiple instances of the locomotive simulator may instantiated.
 However, tracks exist seperately for each instance.
 I.e. Virtual locos may occupy identical track sections simultaneously without collision.

-**Message Broker (sim_broker.py)**
+**Message Broker**
 Brokers messages between the BOS and locomotives, allowing bi-directional communication.
 Loco-to-BOS msgs are sent to the broker to be fetched by the BOS, and BOS-to-loco msgs are sent to the broker to be fetched by the loco.

-**Back Office Server (sim_bos.py)**
-The BOS monitors each locomotive and displays status graphically via its web interface (including Google Earth mapping).
-Additionally, the BOS may send commands to the locomotive

 ## File Description